 - Tigers: an “ambush” — “Ambush” is an accurate description of a tiger’s hunting methods, which often involve stalking its prey and hiding in the bushes before a swift surprise attack.

 - Toads: a “knot” — Toads are so lumpy that they do sort of bring to mind a knot in a tree or log.

-- Vipers: a “generation” — In Matthew 23:33, Jesus called out the hypocrisy of the scribes and Pharisees and asked them, “Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?”
+- Vipers: a “generation” — Brings to mind Matthew 23:33, where Jesus called out the hypocrisy of the scribes and Pharisees and asked them, “Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?”

 - Vultures: A group of vultures is called a “committee” when resting, a “kettle” when in flight, and a “wake” when feeding.
 Since they feed on carcasses, “wake” is a very fitting term.

 - Worms: a “bunch” — I would have guessed “can.”
 Sorry, that was bad.

 - Zebras: a “zeal” — Not sure what zeal has to do with zebras, but at least both words start with Z for easy recollection.

 Thanks for reading!
 I hope you enjoyed this article.
 Share your favorite terms of venery in the comments below!